 - We begin to live vicariously through these icons and sports stars.
 It’s all well and good to have people you look up to, mentors, entertainer-heroes, and people that you admire – but what are you doing with your life?

-The joy and deep fulfillment of making our own things outweighs the fleeting pleasure of passively consuming things.
+The joy and deep fulfilment of making our own things outweighs the fleeting pleasure of passively consuming things.

-The blissful fulfillment that comes from creating things
+The blissful fulfilment that comes from creating things

 At the same time as it is easier to consume content in the 21st Century; it is also easier to create content today.
 The internet provides us with the resources and the networks to make things happen, and connect with kindred spirits who are interested in the same things we are.

-There is a pleasure in creating things that is incredibly fulfilling.
-Think back to a time when you were so consumed in a task that it was like nothing else in the world mattered.
+There is a pleasure in creating things that are incredibly fulfilling.
+Think back to a time when you were so consumed with a task that it was like nothing else in the world mattered.
 Time slowed.
 You were in alignment with yourself.
 You were in the zone, flowing.

 The energy that comes from making something you’re passionate about is powerful: It has the power to shake the world.
 Creating things has a lasting effect on your inner world.
 The achievements and accomplishments you attain become a part of you.
 The pride lives inside you, and the result is that you feel ten feet taller.